top of page

 Certification under the ISM Code confirms that a Safety Management System exists and that it meets regulatory requirements.
 However, it does not guarantee that risks are effectively controlled.
 Neither does it guarantee that the system will withstand investigative scrutiny after a serious incident.

 Accident investigations examine whether hazards were genuinely understood.
 Whether critical safeguards were verified, and whether procedures functioned in practice.
 In many cases, procedures formally exist.
-Risk assessments are completed and work permits are signed.
 Nevertheless, investigations often reveal gaps between documentation and execution.

 Repeated misalignment between documented procedures and real work often indicates structural weaknesses: